Strajk/intellij-plugin-markdownlint/README.md

 - Plugin should be able to "Auto-Reload", but it does not work for me.
 I have to re-run "Run plugin" configuration every time I make a change.
 - Debugging seems to work fine, at least for the "Run Plugin" configuration.
   - Does not work for me for "Run Tests" configuration.
+- Testing build by manually installing in IDE
+- Run `buildPlugin` task in Gradle, not `build` task
+  - zip will be in `./build/distributions`
+  - Don't forget to close IDE running from "Run plugin" configuration if you get "Execution failed for task ':buildSearchableOptions'" error